Dragon Ball Z season 1: TV airings

-When the North American version was first airing in syndication during the 1990s, U.S. cable network the International Channel was simultaneously airing the original uncut Japanese version.
-The International Channel broadcast did not include subtitles, since the network was primarily aimed at the Asian American Pacific Islander demographic, rather than a more general audience.
+In January 1997, U.S. cable network the International Channel began broadcasting Dragon Ball Z in the original Japanese.
 Beginning in August 1997, the syndicated English dub was aired on Canadian cable channel YTV.
 In 2000, the syndicated dub of these episodes began airing outside of North America, being shown on Network 10's Cheez TV block in Australia, New Zealand's TV3 and on the British version of Toonami.
 During the early 2000s, the syndicated dub also aired on SABC 2 in South Africa, with subtitled versions of the dub appearing in the Netherlands and Finland as well.
 The uncut Funimation re-dub is only known to have aired in 2005 on the American Toonami, which had previously aired reruns of the syndicated dub prior to the creation of the uncut re-dub.
 The Toonami reruns of the syndicated first season cut out Saban's logo from the credits, in addition to cutting out the live action segments which originated from the "Saban Network for Kids" block.
 The live action segments were also not used by any of the non-North American broadcasters, such as Cheez TV/Network 10, TV3 and Toonami UK.

 To celebrate YTV's 20th anniversary in 2008, they had a one-off airing of the syndicated first episode "The Arrival of Raditz".
 This was the last time YTV ever aired Dragon Ball Z, and this airing kept the live action segments from the original American syndication broadcast.
 In mid-2010, Cheez TV's successor Toasted TV (another morning cartoon block on Network 10) began airing the first season of Dragon Ball Z, using the syndicated dub rather than the uncut Funimation redub, presumably since the uncut version wasn't acceptable to air in that timeslot.
 This was also the last time Network 10 ever aired Dragon Ball Z. The 2010 airing came six years after they had last aired Dragon Ball Z as part of Cheez TV in 2004.

-The Indian Hindi-language dub of the first two seasons was based on the syndicated dub, even using Saban Entertainment's score and a Hindi-language version of the "Rock the Dragon" theme song, instead of the original Japanese music like most other non-English dubs.
-This dub began airing on the Indian version of Cartoon Network in 2001.